Healing trauma is absolutely fundamental to resolving anxiety and panic and resolving any area of your life that feels

 First Step?
 Book Next Step to Confidence Call

-Book your Free 30-minute Strategy Call to have a confidential chat about your specific circumstances and how you can work together to release the negative impact of trauma.
+Book your free 45-minute Next Step to Confidence Call to have a confidential chat about your specific circumstances and how you can work together to release the negative impact of trauma.

 Jocelyn will answer any questions or concerns you have about trauma counselling and discuss a realistic treatment plan for your unique circumstances.

 There will be two main options depending on whether this is the first time you have had professional support for the trauma or you’ve partially addressed it in the past: